 ----- Exam dates are comminicated through ILIAS -----

 The venue of the exam will be published by the Student Services.

 Additionally, we offer review sessions for each exam.
 Date and time will be announced in the forum.
 Note that if you demand a reassessment of your exam, answers to all questions of the exam are reassessed.
 This can lead to a better grade or a worse grade.

-There will be no other articles or further readings for this course.
+There are no other articles or further readings for this course.
 The book also contains practice questions and quizzes for self-study and a link to a website with further materials.
-Students can also use the latest or previous editions (11th/2013 or 9th/2008) of this book, as there are only minor changes.
-For a detailed overview of the changes with the 9th edition, have a look at the following document.
+Students can also use the previous editions (11th/2013 or 10th/2011) of this book, as there are only minor changes.